 - Sponsorship Information

-3rd Annual Big Data Analytics Conference
+4th Annual Big Data Analytics Conference

 The OSU Big Data Analytics Conference will explore the management and strategic impact big data can have on a company or organization.
 This cross-industry conference brings speakers from industries throughout the region and nation to share their experience of maximizing the use of big data.
-Those attending the conference will learn about leading practices in using analytics in energy, finance, medical service, and retail.
+Business professionals interested in exploring analytics applications and processes for implementing such initiatives in your organization should attend this conference.

 Sponsorship opportunities are available.